 Lovetts Solicitors today released a report looking into the potential implications of Brexit for the flight compensation sector, examining the possible legal outcomes of a deal, no-deal, or no-Brexit scenario.
 The Firm said that the ability for consumers to claim compensation from EU airlines not based in the UK would be ‘severely hampered’ in the event of a no-deal.

-- Since 2004, passengers traveling between or on airlines registered to, European Union (EU) Member States, have been entitled to compensation for delayed or cancelled flights under the EU Law EC 261/2004.
+• Since 2004, passengers traveling between, or on airlines registered to EU Member States, have been entitled to compensation for delayed or cancelled flights under the EU Law EC 261/2004.

 The full report examines the potential legal implications for the flight compensation sector in the event of a deal, no-deal, or no-Brexit scenario, and can be viewed and downloaded in full here.

 Lovetts Solicitors is a UK-based firm providing domestic and international legal and pre-legal services, and specialising in debt recovery and dispute resolution.
 For more information, please visit www.lovetts.co.uk